+Subsection (d) - Source: ULLCA Section 203(c), which is also followed in ULPA

+(2001) § 201(d).
+At its February, 2005 meeting, the Drafting Committee accepted the co-

-Subsection (d) - Source: ULLCA Section 203(c), which is also followed in ULPA (2001) § 201(d).
-The following three paragraphs are from the comment to ULPA (2001) § 201(d), revised to refer to a limited liability company.
+For further background, consider the following three paragraphs, which are from the comment to ULPA (2001) § 201(d), revised to refer to a limited liability company.

 A limited liability company is a creature of contract as well as a creature of statute.
-It will be possible, albeit improper, for the operating agreement to be inconsistent with the articles of organization or other specified public filings relating to the limited liability company.
+It will be possible, albeit improper, for the operating agreement to be inconsistent with the certificate of organization or other specified public filings relating to the limited liability company.
 For those circumstances, this subsection provides the rule for determining which source of information prevails.

-For members and transferees, the operating agreement is paramount.
+For members, managers and transferees, the operating agreement is paramount.
 For third parties seeking to invoke the public record, actual knowledge of that record is necessary and notice under Section 103(c) or (d) is irrelevant.
 A third party wishing to enforce the public record over the operating agreement must show reasonable reliance on the public record, and reliance presupposes knowledge.